Servers-for-Hackers/serversforhackers-newsletter/source/_articles/2014-05-05-apache-proxy-fcgi.md

 ---
 title: Proxying to FastCGI in Ubuntu/Apache 2.4
 descr: This will cover differences in passing requests off from Apache to a FastCGI process in Ubuntu 12.04 and 14.04
+description: This will cover differences in passing requests off from Apache to a FastCGI process in Ubuntu 12.04 and 14.04
 ---
 <p></p>
 > My Vagrant project [Vaprobash](https://github.com/fideloper/Vaprobash) is undergoing updates for Ubuntu 14.04 LTS from Ubuntu 12.04 LTS.
 The following will outline one of the changes made between handling PHP with Apache, and the reasons/considerations made.